• About

 MB ChB (Otago) 1965, FRCS (Eng) 1970, FRACS 1974, ChM (Otago) 1978

-Prof. Sandy Smith Memorial Scholarship for 2020.
-The scholarship, has been established by the trust in memory of the late Professor Sandy Smith and is currently valued at up to $20,000.
-The Scholarship will be administered by the Trust which will undertake the selection process.
+The scholarship was established by the trust in memory of the late Professor Sandy Smith and is valued at up to $20,000.
+The Scholarship will be administered by the Trust, which undertakes the selection process.

 The following conditions apply: